 was featured in Just Add Water starring Dylan Walsh and Danny DeVito,

 and "I'm Still In Love (w/You)" in the romantic comedy Ghost Town

-starring Ricky Gervais, Greg Kinnear, and Tea Leoni.
+featuring Ricky Gervais, Greg Kinnear and Tea Leoni.

-some of my favorite NY musicians -- Erik Deutsch on keyboards,
+NYC musicians -- Erik Deutsch on keyboards, David Waters on slide,